 The Mission of the Communications Domain

-Kansas City area Communications leaders will unite for societal transformation, striving to abolish attitudes and practices that have blocked minorities access to opportunity and embedded prejudice into the fabric of the Greater Kansas City community.
-We will stand shoulder to shoulder, transforming this racial legacy remaining before us, one step at a time.
+Kansas City communications and media practitioners will unite for societal transformation, striving to abolish attitudes, portrayals and practices that have blocked access of Black Americans to opportunity and embedded prejudice into the fabric of the Greater Kansas City community.

 If you would like to join us in our mission, please read the Covenant of Racial Reconciliation below and get started by choosing to do One Good Thing from our list of suggested actions.
 For more resources and information on upcoming Communications Domain meetings, email us at firstname.lastname@example.org.
 Together, let’s unite Kansas City!

 Covenant of Racial Reconciliation for the Communications Domain

 Whereas, media of all types have collectively offered a misrepresentation of the lives and reality of Black Americans, which in turn, have negatively affected the public’s understandings and attitudes toward the Black community

 Whereas, consumers of mainstream media receive overwhelmingly more information about individual Black Americans than about the broader forces that shape their experience

 Whereas, communications and media disciplines have the inherent potential to further the open and civil exchange of information that is accurate, fair and thorough and to tell of stories reflecting the diversity of human experiences

 Now therefore, by my signature, I commit to: